-Sample coverage, as a percentage of the variable used for grossing-up (e.g. the sample coverage) of employment recorded on the sampling frame): the sample is representative for the total production of all units in the Households sector.
+Sample coverage, as a percentage of the variable used for grossing-up (e.g. the sample cove 60% of employment recorded on the sampling frame): the sample is representative for the total production of all units in the Households sector.